JMM889901/peepee.TitanFramework/README.md

 the peepeepoopoo mans TitanFramework
 ==

-You may need to manually place the file in the plugins directory into your northstar plugins directory, mod managers should handle this automatically
--

 This is an experimental mod and any crash logs will be appreciated, i will aim to keep backwards compatability as much as possible to make updating optional